 Editor’s note: this guest post is from Charesse Spiller, Founder and Operations Consultant at Level Best.
-She will be leading the Practice Management Takeover webinar we’re hosting on Tuesday, April 13th, at 10:00am Pacific.
-You can register for that webinar here.
+She led the Practice Management Takeover webinar we hosted on Tuesday, April 13th, 2021, a replay of which can be viewed here.

 Maximize Your Client Journey for Ultimate Scalability

 A streamlined client journey is critical both for the overall client experience and for creating a scalable practice.
 Through Level Best, we help financial advisors organize their operation and processes to continue to improve their business.
 In the past five years of working with advisors, we’ve consistently seen that six processes act as the foundation for the financial planning client journey:

 3. Daily operations

 You may think that auditing your tech stack isn’t necessarily a process that fits into your client journey.
 However, the technology you use, and how your clients interact with different platforms, is the baseline that all of your processes will be built on.
 So, before you start perfecting your processes, you need to select your tech stack.
 If ever you decide to switch technology, it kicks off the work of redeveloping your processes all over again, which means it’s important to get it right the first time!

 Once you have your technology selected, and you understand how clients will interact with each piece of tech your firm uses, you can move on to create a client service calendar.
 Carefully evaluate whether or not your firm’s technology and calendar adequately meet the needs of your clients based on the service model you choose to follow.
 For example, one-time plan clients will require different tech and service calendars than ongoing investment management clients.